SpoddyCoder/clonepi/README.md

 + Configuration options allow it to be tuned to work with many systems / use cases
 + Script hooks allow it to be extended beyond the default use cases
 + Headless operation, works without a GUI
++ Optional unattended operation, suitable for cron use

 ## Prerequisites